History of concubinage in the Muslim world

-Concubinage in the Muslim world was the practice of Muslim men entering into intimate relationships without marriage, with enslaved women, though in rare, exceptional cases, sometimes with free women.
+Concubinage in the Muslim world refers to the mostly historical practice of Muslim men entering into sexual relationships with women outside the institution of marriage.
+In the main, this involved enslaved women, though there are exceptional cases involving free women.

-It was a common practice in the Ancient Near East for the owners of slaves to have intimate relations with individuals considered their property, (Note: 'The study of the ancient Near East, the modern Middle East from Iran to Turkey to Egypt, has been pursued in the last two centuries in societies of Europe and the Americas that have themselves been mired in industrial slavery.
+Historically it was common practice in societies of the Mediterranean and Ancient Near East for the owners of slaves to have sexual relations with individuals considered their property (Note: 'The study of the ancient Near East, the modern Middle East from Iran to Turkey to Egypt, has been pursued in the last two centuries in societies of Europe and the Americas that have themselves been mired in industrial slavery.
 Scholars of the ancient region have consequently been quick to point out that nowhere do we see the kind of mass exploitation that we find since the sixteenth century of our era..'
-(Snell 2011)) and Mediterranean societies, and had persisted among the three major Abrahamic religions, with distinct legal differences, since antiquity.
+(Snell 2011)).
+This fact persisted, with distinct legal differences, among the three major Abrahamic religions, from antiquity.
 (Note: 'Nowhere in the New Testament epistles does Paul or any other letter writer state explicitly that the sexual use of slaves constitutes sexual immorality or sexual impurity...the practice of using slaves as a benign and safe sexual outlet persisted throughout antiquity.'
-(Glancy 2002)) Islamic law has traditionalist and modern interpretations, with the former historically allowing men to have sexual relations with their female slaves, while affording female slaves a variety of different rights and privileges in different periods.
-An example is the status of umm al-walad, which could be conveyed to a concubine who gave birth to a child whose paternity was acknowledged by her owner.
-In certain times and places, this status prevented a concubine from being sold, and provided other benefits.
+(Glancy 2002)) Standing in contrast to modern interpretations of Islamic law, traditionalist interpretations historically permitted men to have sexual relations with their female slaves, while at the same time affording affected female slaves a variety of different rights and privileges, whose scope varied over different periods.
+An example is the status of umm al-walad, which could be granted to a concubine who gave birth to a child whose paternity was acknowledged by the slave owner.
+In certain times and places, this status could prevent the concubine from being sold, and provided other benefits.

 Concubinage was widely practiced throughout the Umayyad, Abbasid, Ottoman, Timurid and Mughal Empires.
-The prevalence within royal courts also resulted in many Muslim rulers over the centuries being the children of concubines, including the great majority of early Abbasid caliphs and several Shia imams.
+The prevalence within royal courts also resulted in many Muslim rulers over the centuries being born the children of concubines, including the great majority of early Abbasid caliphs and several Shia imams.
 The practice of concubinage declined with the abolition of slavery.

-Today, slavery has been officially abolished across the Muslim world and the vast majority of modern Muslims and Islamic scholars consider slavery in general and slave-concubinage to be unacceptable practices.
+Today, the institution of slavery has been officially abolished across the Muslim world and the vast majority of modern Muslims and Islamic scholars consider slavery, including slave-concubinage, to be unacceptable practices.